Frequently Asked Questions about the TOEFL iBT® Test

 - Can I order additional official score reports?

-Yes, you can order additional score reports after your scores are available online, approximately 10 days after the test date.
-The fee is US $18 for each score report.
+Yes, you can order additional score reports as soon as your scores are available online, approximately 10 days after the test date.
+The fee is US$19 for each score report.

 - How do I order additional score reports?

 You can order additional score reports as soon as your test scores are available, approximately 10 days after test day.
-You can send your scores to as many institutions or agencies as you choose for a fee of US$18 per report.
-Scores are mailed approximately four to seven days after receipt of your request and payment.
+You can send your scores to as many institutions or agencies as you choose for a fee of US$19 per report.
+Scores are mailed approximately 4 to 7 days after receipt of your request and payment.

-Order by Mail: Print and complete the TOEFL iBT Official Score Report Request Form.
+Order by Mail: Print and complete the TOEFL iBT Additional Score Report Request Form.
 Mail it with your payment as directed on the form.

 - Will score recipients accept scores from previous tests?